jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-040.md

 `Body D` is fluid and less dense than the fragments of `Body E`.
 And so it occupies all the lower cavities left by these fragments and their cracks and passages, and also rises above them as much as it can.

-### 44. Hence, the origin of mountains, plains, seas, etc., on the Earth's surface.
+### 44. The origin of mountains, plains, seas, etc., on the Earth's surface.

+- Body `B` and `F` are air.
-If we now consider that here, by body B and F, air is meant; by C, a very thick inner crust of the Earth from which metals originate; by D, water; and finally, by body E, the outer Earth composed of rocks, clay, sand, and mud:
+- Body `C` is the very thick inner crust of the Earth from which metals originate
+- Body `D` is water
+- Body `E` is the outer Earth composed of rocks, clay, sand, and mud.

-We can easily understand that above the fragments 2 3 and 6 7, raised by water, there are seas; above the other fragments inclined more gently and not covered by water, such as 8 9 and u, there are flat plains; and above the more erect ones, like 1 2 and 9 4 u, there are mountains.
+Above the fragments 2 3 and 6 7, raised by water, are seas.

+Above the other fragments inclined more gently and not covered by water, such as 8 9 and u, are flat plains.

+And above the more erect ones, like 1 2 and 9 4 u, are mountains.

-When these fragments fell due to their own gravity, their ends strongly colliding with each other, they split into many smaller fragments.
+They split into many smaller fragments when they fall due to their own gravity and their ends strongly collide with each other.

+These fragments formed:
-These fragments formed rocks on some seashores, such as 1, and the multiple ridges of mountains, some very high like 4, others gentler like 9 and u, and even sea cliffs, such as 3 and 6.
+- rocks on some seashores, such as 1
+- the multiple ridges of mountains, some very high like 4, others gentler like 9 and u
+- sea cliffs, such as 3 and 6.

 ### 45. The nature of the air can be derived from all this.

 It means that physical air is just a collection of earth-aether particles.

 They are so fine and separated from each other that they comply with any motion of the air-aether globules.

 Therefore, it is a very rare, fluid, and transparent substance that can be composed of the minutiae of any shape.